 e.
 What does the oyster reef provide for these organisms?
-(Habitat, protection, food, place to reproduce, etc.
+(Habitat, protection, food, place to reproduce, etc.)

 f.
 Why are oysters important to the Chesapeake Bay?
-(Help to filter water, provide food for humans and other organisms, provide a habitat for many organisms, help the economy, etc.)
+(Help to filter water, provide food for humans and other organism, provide a habitat for many organisms, help the economy, etc.)

-- 3. Leave time for any last-minute questions. - 4.
+- 3. Leave time for any last minute questions. - 4.
 Clean up! - a.
 Have students put the shells and organisms back in the tub on their tables.
 Students will then dump their tubs back into the habitat cage located in a bucket in the classroom.
 Students will also rinse all glassware used and leave it to dry. - b.
 Use cable ties to close the open side of the habitat cage.
-Place a bubbler in the bucket with the habitat cage until time allows for the habitat cage to be returned back into the river.
+Place a bubbler in the bucket with the habitat cage until time allows for the habitat cage to be released back into the river.
+The habitat cage should be returned to the river as soon as possible.